BredaUniversityGames/xs/docs/getting-started.md

 A module in *wren* is usually another `.*wren` file that you can `import` into your code.
 Refer to the *wren* [manual](https://wren.io/modularity.html) for more information. *xs* ships with a few modules that let you interact with the engine and makes programming a bit easier.

 - `xs` - gives you access to the core API of *xs* and is covered in the main part of the documentation.
-- `xs_math` - has a handful of tools for 2d vector math, colors and bit operations.
+- `xs_math` - has a handful of tools for 2d vector math, colors and bit operations
 - `xs_ec` - offers a simple entity-components framework
 - `xs_components` - has some useful components to help get started and demonstrate the use of the EC framework